sarahciston/codingcare/posts/guide.md

 [XXXadd source] craeft alexander langlands, pye the workmanship of risk/certainty in the nature and art of workmanship"

 [XXXadd source] knitting for anarchists

+ender 🐢 no pronouns:

+"There's a disconnect between what the people who make apps say about what they do and what their apps actually do.
+There's a disconnect between what academics say the world is going to be like and how they're making all this progress and the world that we see around us.
+That is the result of all those decades of quote unquote progress.
+And it's like, when you want to actually address these contradictions, you run into people who are very stubborn and don't actually want to take your argument in good faith.
+And they're just very stubborn techno-optimists, which is what I was trying not to go into.
+So like just the difference between techno-optimism, techno-pessimism and sort of just realism, like, what is the world that actually exists?"

+"creative code collective looks at creative coding in a nuanced way that isn't overly optimistic or pessimistic, but just realistic, which may not sound like so beautiful and inspiring.
+But it it is actually quite refreshing when you know basically, no one wants to talk about the reality of what software is like."

+"it is good and expected to interact with people who have experiences that you haven't had, and you will want to learn from them. definitely, just like a respect for others and respect for people in the space.

+"I've learned from code collective that you can really have fun coding anything. [...] coding is fun, and should be done for fun, and not to like intimidate others or show how smart you are."

+"[Code Collective] helped me place coding within a sort of historical landscape and to understand that coding is a social act.
+It's the build up of hundreds of years of history, of traditions.
+This is not just something that you do on your computer, you are also part of a generation that will affect future generations."
+-ender, Columbia Applied Mathematics

+"we're talking in a way that is not combative, or it's not trying to prove how much we know to each other.
+It's not about one upping each other like it's, I think, that it's actually very hard to like program or to formally make sure that these things happen.
+So I'm impressed that it does happen right.
+There is this sort of friendly community to talk about coding.
+The friendliness of the community is why I come back."

+"I wanted to be a Co collective in every major city"

+"I love your intersectional AI piece which is how I actually found out about code collective."

+**"Creative code collective is like really the only space where I can really express, even like what coding really means to me.
+Like, why even care about it?
+Because I feel that in other spaces it's very difficult to explain [something like] cyberfeminist writing about the relationship between the binary operations of warp and weft, and the zeros and ones of logic gates — like that's so fascinating to me.
+How are these things connected?
+And how did they they like proceed from one another?
+I would take with me [from Code Collective] the sort of warm, fuzzy feeling of being in a safe space to talk about that."**

+**appreciation of each other's enthusiasm.**